MAPL-UFU/IndustrialAutomationMQTT/README.md

 #Development

+Notes:

--Compiled With: GCC std=gnu17 (There is no guarantee that the code will work with previous versions)
+- Compiled With: GCC std=gnu17 (There is no guarantee that the code will work with previous versions)

+- To execute a hard update repository (including submodules) you will need to use the commend 'git submodule update --init --force'